+When will I be sent home?
+What's the earliest day I should plan for?

+Who is in charge of planning my transition home from the hospital?

+Can I have copy of my transition plan?
+(This is a document that describes your diagnosis, hospital stay, your treatment, and your care and support plan once home.)

-- When will I be sent home?
-What's the earliest day I should plan for? - Who is in charge of planning my transition home from the hospital? - Can I have copy of my transition plan? - Once I'm at home, who should I contact if I have questions about my transition plan? - Will I need to change the dressing on a wound, or use new equipment on my own?
-And if so, who will show me how to do this before I leave the hospital? - If I have problems, how will I know if I should go to my doctor or to the emergency room?
+Once I'm at home, who should I contact if I have questions about my transition plan?

+What do I need to know to care for myself at home?
+Will I need to change the dressing on a wound, or use new equipment?
+And if so, who will show me how to do this before I leave?